ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> A life spent making mistakes is not only more honourable, but more useful than a life spent doing nothing.
+> The industrial landscape is already littered with remains of once successful companies that could not adapt their strategic vision to altered conditions of competition.
 >
-> - George Bernard Shaw
+> - Abernathy
 <!-- END_JOKE_SECTION -->